By typical standards for tourists, my four-day jaunt to Hanoi from Saigon was a bust.

 The women who deal with this dangerous substance do so cautiously.
 They wear gloves and run like hell after delivering it to your table.
 Who knows when a foreigner unaccustomed to such a beverage could go berserk?
 They watch nervously from a safe distance as I sip it down.

-At first, all seems well.
+At first, all seems well after drinking the coffee in Hanoi.
 A warm euphoria seeps over your body.
 Clarity of the mind and an enhancement of the senses follow.
-But just as you’re starting to feel like you could beat Le Quang Liem – the Vietnamese World Blitz Chess Champion – at his own game, something eerie happens.
+But just as you’re starting to feel like you could beat Le Quang Liem, the Vietnamese World Blitz Chess Champion, at his own game, something eerie happens.

-That’s when it’s time to exit gracefully while you still can.
-Before people really start to stare.
-Pay as quickly as you can, then stagger down the street blowing heart valves all over the sidewalk.
+That’s when it’s time to exit gracefully while you still can, before people really start to stare.
+Pay as quickly as you can, act like nothing is wrong, then stagger down the street blowing heart valves all over the sidewalk.

 On Famous Generals

 My ill-timed weekend to the capital city fell prey to a national mourning period, the epicenter of which is Hanoi.
-A famous Vietnamese general – credited with ridding Vietnam of both the French and Americans – passed away at the ripe old age of 102.
+A famous Vietnamese general credited with ridding Vietnam of both the French and Americans passed away at the ripe old age of 102.
+The bastard must have been hard to kill.

 Because of the general’s passing, all bars and entertainment venues closed down.
 For the first time in a long time, the water puppets here stopped dancing.
 Even Vietnamese movie channels were taken off the air for the weekend.

-It never occurred to me that you could shine flip-flops, however, it must be technically possible.
-I can’t sit for 10 minutes in the park without at least three entrepreneurs offering to shine my shoes.
+It never occurred to me that you could shine flip-flops, however, doing so must be technically possible.
+I can’t sit for 10 minutes in the park without at least three entrepreneurs offering to shine my worn flip-flops.

-No thank you, sir, I walked at least 200 miles in these shoes this year to get them looking this delightfully ratty.
+No thank you, sir, I walked at least 200 miles in these flip-flops this year to get them looking this delightfully ratty.

 A vagabond with shiny, unworn shoes is not to be trusted.